carlomilanesi/measures-rs/docs/Tutorial.md

 So, we have seen that there are three types of directions: `MeasurePoint<Unit>`, where `Unit` is an angular unit of measurement, `UnsignedDirection`, and `SignedDirection`.

 One obvious way to convert between them is to pass through the numeric value of the angle, by accessing their field `value`.
-Though, there are also some functions that allow a direct conversion:
+Though, there are also some functions that allow a direct conversion, in a safer way:
 ```rust
     let angle_measure_point = MeasurePoint::<Degree>::new(-362.);
     assert_eq!(angle_measure_point.value, -362.);